hannasage/zine/README.md

 template.useTemplate() // Returns fully hydrated JSX.Element to render
 ```

-Underneath the hood, this is the `TemplateBundle`, a collection of rules and a generator function that I define and export from my template's code.

 #### configs

 Home of the aforementioned `ZinePageConfig`.
 To adapt a new data shape from my service to this micro front-end, I can add a new configuration.
-I may also need to alter all type checks to consider a union type of possible responses; they currently only accept the one config.
+I would also need to alter all type checks to consider a union type of possible responses; they currently only accept the one config.

 #### errors